GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

 1. Update the corresponding custom script: Login to oxTrust and locate the interception script labelled `passport_social`.
 Replace the contents with those of the file found [here](https://raw.githubusercontent.com/GluuFederation/oxAuth/version_3.1.3/Server/integrations/passport/PassportExternalAuthenticator.py).

+1. If you are integrating SAML IDPs, update the `passport_saml` script with the updated [version](https://raw.githubusercontent.com/GluuFederation/oxAuth/version_3.1.3/Server/integrations/passport/SamlPassportAuthenticator.py)

 1. [Optional but recommended] Patch known vulnerability in the code:

     - Add new properties to the `passport_social` authentication script on "Custom scripts -> Person authentication" page (no quotes):